Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 - Some training algorithms can converge faster with a bigger batch size and the training progress is more stable.
 - If caching data in GPU memory, every GPU only needs to cache a partition, so we can use bigger cache-rate to cache more data in total to accelerate training.

 For example, during the training of brain tumor segmentation task, with 8 GPUs, we can cache all the data in GPU memory directly and execute following transforms on GPU device, so it's more than `10x` faster than single GPU training.
+More details is available at [Brats distributed training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/distributed_training/brats_training_ddp.py).

 ## Leveraging multi-node distributed training